CRAFT: Grounded Multi-Agent Coordination Under Partial Information: LLM Judge Prompts and Experiments

-To test whether remove gap mediates the relationship between unique perspective utilization (MM5) and task progress, we regressed progress on MM5 alone ($R^2 = 0.330$), remove gap alone ($R^2 = 0.609$), and both jointly ($R^2 = 0.633$).
+Among the features in Table~\ref{tab:feature_correlations_judge}, MM5 and PS3 stand out as the strongest individual-level and group-level predictors of task progress respectively---and as the only features that directly implicate the correction spiral mechanism through their relationship with remove gap---motivating a mediation analysis for each.
+Specifically, to test whether remove gap mediates the relationship between unique perspective utilization (MM5) and task progress, we regressed task progress on MM5 alone ($R^2 = 0.330$), remove gap alone ($R^2 = 0.609$), and both jointly ($R^2 = 0.633$).
 Adding MM5 to remove gap increases explained variance by only 2.4 percentage points, and the partial correlation between MM5 and progress controlling for remove gap is non-significant ($r = -0.247$, $p = 0.374$).
-Remove gap fully mediates the MM5--progress relationship: directors who leverage their unique perspective produce more correction-oriented instructions, driving over-removal that consumes the turn budget without advancing task progress.
-The direct effect of communication quality on task outcomes is entirely absorbed by the behavioral signature it produces.
+Remove gap fully mediates the MM5--progress relationship: Directors who leverage their unique perspective produce more correction-oriented instructions, driving over-removal that consumes the turn budget without advancing task progress.
+The direct effect of communication quality on task outcomes is entirely absorbed by the behavioral signature it produces overall.